Poloking235/US-Household-Income-SQL-Project/README.md

 # US-Household-Income-SQL-Project
-SQL project showcasing US Household income trends
+SQL project analyzing household income in the US.